dr-cooder/expenned/README.md

 ### External Components
 - Bootstrap reboot
 ## To-Do
+- Add try/catch around all response.json (and also check Heroku logs to see what's causing the server-side 404)
+- "Save Image" button
-- Store scribble and exPENsion as separate data (distinct colors?)
+- Store scribble and exPENsion as separate data (do the same separation for different rounds, this should fix the caching problem)
 - Match citations to code with comments (and make other comments to explain code)
 - GET, POST, and HEAD
 - Make CSS actually good